cebes/cebes-server/docs/sources/index.md

 ## Meet Cebes - your new Data Science buddy

-Cebes' mission is to _simplify_ Data Science, hopefully improve the productivity of Data Scientists, help them to focus on modeling and visualizing, instead of the dreary nitty-gritty.
+Cebes' mission is to _simplify_ Data Science, hopefully improve the productivity of Data Scientists, help them to focus on modeling and visualizing, instead of the dreary nitty-gritties.

 Cebes does so by: